MobilityData/gtfs-realtime-bindings/java/UPDATING.md

 #### One-Time Setup

-1. Download and setup Protocol Buffer release from https://github.com/protocolbuffers/protobuf/releases.
-As of February 2019 we're using v3.6.1 release, which is compatible with proto2 .proto files.
+1. Download and setup Protocol Buffer release from https://github.com/protocolbuffers/protobuf/releases (if you haven't already done this for another language).
+As of February 2019 we're using v3.7 release, which is compatible with proto2 .proto files.
 1. Download [Java JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
 1. Download and install [Maven](https://maven.apache.org/download.cgi)